 Roth or Traditional

 Most retirement plans can be either Roth or Traditional.
 The differences are complicated and honestly - they don't matter that much.
-Roths are advantageous if your income tax rate is lower in retirement than it is today.
-Traditional holds the advantage if your income tax today is higher than it will be in retirement.
+Roths are advantageous if your income tax rate today is LOWER than what you think it'll be in retirement.
+Traditional holds the advantage if your income tax today is HIGHER than you think it will be in retirement.